bannerism/adventofcode-2023/README.md

 Advent of Code is an annual event organized by Eric Wastl.
 It runs from December 1st to December 25th, and each day, a new programming puzzle is released.
 Puzzles can be found on the [Advent of Code website](https://adventofcode.com/)

+Real Python has some templates and utils to consider in the future: https://realpython.com/python-advent-of-code/

 ```
 ├── .gitignore
 ├── README.md